Back to top

 What is Amateur Radio?

-A radio amateur means a person who is interested in the radio technique solely for a private reason and not for financial gain and to whom the Authority (ICAS in South Africa or FCC in the US) has granted an amateur radio station license and shall mean a natural person and shall not include a juristic person or an association provided that an amateur radio station license may be issued to an amateur acting on behalf of a duly founded amateur radio association.
+A radio amateur means a person who is interested in the radio technique solely for a private reason and not for financial gain (non-professional) and to whom the Authority (ICASA in South Africa or FCC in the US) has granted an amateur radio station license and shall mean a natural person and shall not include a juristic person or an association provided that an amateur radio station license may be issued to an amateur acting on behalf of a duly founded amateur radio association.

 The amateur radio service is defined by the International Telecommunications Union (ITU) as a radio communication service for the purpose of:

 - and technical investigations

 carried out by amateurs, that is, by duly authorised persons interested in radio technique solely with a personal aim and without pecuniary interests.

 Radio Amateurs, or "Hams" use two-way radio communication to make contact with other radio amateurs all over the world.
 They are even able to use satellites (and even bounce signals off the Moon) and on occasion speak with astronauts.
 Radio Hams can do this from home or while mobile in cars, boats or on foot.

 Radio Hams have a full range or communication modes at their disposal.
 These include plain voice, Morse code, numerous digital computer modes and even graphical modes like television.
 As a licensed amateur radio operator, you will be able to join in experiments using all these modes.

 Amateur radio can be enjoyed by young and old, male and female, even the most severely disabled can make friends around the world from their own home.
 This hobby knows no boundaries.